shopizer/docs/docs/index.md

     requests, bug reports and general discussion related to this package.
   * [Email us](mailto:developers@slack.com) in Slack developer support: `developers@slack.com`
   * [Bot Developers Hangout](https://community.botkit.ai/): a Slack community for developers building all types of bots.
-You can find the maintainers and users of this package in **#sdk-node-slack-sdk**.
+You can find the maintainers and users of this package in **#sdk-docs**.